TesteurManiak/twitch_api_flutter/README.md

 # twitch_api

-A mobile client to connect to Twitch.tv using OAuth implicit authentication.
+A wrapper in pure Dart to connect to Twitch.tv using OAuth implicit authentication.

 ## Getting started